Kschermers/3081Porject/Lab_01_Feedback.md

 ### .gitignore set up properly

-+ Pass: Check that file/directory "private.pvt" does not exist.
++ Fail: Check that file/directory "private.pvt" does not exist.

+     "private.pvt" found.

-+ Pass: Check that no files with extension ".o" exist in directory "."
++ Skip: Check that no files with extension ".o" exist in directory "."

+  This test was not run because of an earlier failing test.

-+ Pass: Check that no files with extension ".out" exist in directory "."
++ Skip: Check that no files with extension ".out" exist in directory "."

+  This test was not run because of an earlier failing test.

-+ Fail: Check that file "shared.md" exists.
++ Skip: Check that file "shared.md" exists.

-     "shared.md" not found.
+  This test was not run because of an earlier failing test.

 ### Test that code compiles and creates the exectuable